 2016 Chevrolet Volt teaser image, with GM marketing chief Tim Mahoney, Aug 2014Enlarge Photo

 Many of today's Volt owners are expecting all specifications to improve.
 Some suggest that "triple fives" are the appropriate goal for GM to target: 50-mile electric range, 50 miles per gallon in range-extending mode, and five seats.

 We suspect that GM is far more interesting in producing a Volt that's lighter, more capacious, and considerably cheaper to build.

 If the company can turn a profit by selling Volts--which it isn't today--then it becomes possible to pay for a lot more innovation in an all-new Volt in, say, 2020.

-The wait seems like a very long time, doesn't it?
+It's better than the 10-month delay when we published the first version of this article, but the wait seems like a very long time, doesn't it?